dakotachantz/postgresql-db-complex/README.md

 * Write a SELECT statement to find all todos with a priority above 1.
 * Write an UPDATE statement to complete one todo by its id.
 Your ids may differ, so you will choose the id to up.
 * Write a DELETE statement to delete all completed todos.

+## Part Two: Write more complex SQL statements

+Using your todolist database, write more SQL commands.
+---

+Using the todolist database from the previous project, write another set of SQL statements in a file called todo2.sql.

+* Write INSERT statements to insert 20 todos into the todos table, with a combination of priorities, created times, and completed times, with not all having a completed time.
+* Write a SELECT statement to find all incomplete todos with priority 3.
+* Write a SELECT statement to find the number of incomplete todos by priority.
+* Write a SELECT statement to find the number of todos by priority created in the last 30 days.
+* Write a SELECT statement to find the next todo you should work on.
+This is the todo with the highest priority that was created first.